ajprabhu09/ajprabhu09.github.io/index.markdown

 2. Distributed Systems
 3. Machine Learning

-I'm currently looking for Summer 2023 internship so if you have opening please contact me on
+~~I'm currently looking for Summer 2023 internship so if you have opening please contact me on~~

+You can contact me on

 <amprabhu@andrew.cmu.edu> / <ajinkyaprabhu97@gmail.com>